AdobeDocs/experience-platform.en/help/rtcdp-connections/permissions.md

 >[!IMPORTANT]
 >
 >This section only covers how to manage permissions for the Adobe Experience Platform Data Collection product in Admin Console.
-However, the steps for managing permissions under the Adobe Experience Platform product are very similar.
+However, the steps for managing permissions under the Adobe Experience Platform product are similar.
 >
 >See the [access control UI guide](../access-control/ui/overview.md) for detailed instructions on managing Platform permissions.
-Note that depending on the product SKUs your organization has access to, you may not have every permission available to you.
+Depending on the product SKUs your organization has access to, you may not have every permission available to you.

 To manage permissions for Data Collection, log in to [Admin Console](https://adminconsole.adobe.com/) and select **[!UICONTROL Products]** from the top navigation.
 From here, select the card for **[!UICONTROL Adobe Experience Platform Data Collection]**.